wh33les/codingblog/_posts/2025-01-02-Two-Pointer-Technique-I.md

         squares.sort()
         return squares
 ```
 I also realize now that my identifier `sorted` in the previous solution is a reserved word in Python.
-Python's `sort()` methods runs in $O(n\log n)$ time.
+Python's `sort()` method runs in $O(n\log n)$ time.
 Final solution, with the two-pointer technique, beat all my other submissions in speed:
 ```python
 class Solution:
     def sortedSquares(self, nums: List[int]) -> List[int]: